codemagic-ci-cd/codemagic-docs/content/_index.md

 As a Codemagic user, you can contribute to our documentation to improve it.
 Our documentation is available in a public repository on [GitHub](https://github.com/codemagic-ci-cd/codemagic-docs).

-To make a contribution, fork the repository, make your changes and start a pull request.
+To contribute, fork the repository, make your changes and start a pull request.
 All pull requests will be reviewed by the Codemagic team.
 Read more from the repository's [readme](https://github.com/codemagic-ci-cd/codemagic-docs/blob/master/readme.md).

 ## Codemagic Slack workspace